connected-web/jiranow/README.md

 The property merge of these configurations forms the Working Knowledge of the tool used to execute commands; the following properties can be set in any location - and will be overriden in order starting with System config and finishing with Command Line Options.

-### Jira System API URL
+### Property: jiraSystemBaseUrl

-The URL of the Jira system you want to connect to; it's assumed that the Jira REST API is hosted on the path `/rest/api/` - raise an issue on this repo if it differs for your use case so it can be configured independently to the general use case.
+Jira System API URL - The URL of the Jira system you want to connect to; it's assumed that the Jira REST API is hosted on the path `/rest/api/` - raise an issue on this repo if it differs for your use case so it can be configured independently to the general use case.

 #### JSON Example